Carnival Princess to pay record $40 million for pollution cover-up

 "This is a company that knew better and should have done better," Assistant Attorney General John Cruden said in the statement.
 "Hopefully the outcome of this case has the potential not just to chart a new course for this company but for other companies as well.”

-The Caribbean Princess ship visited ports in ports in nine U.S. states and two territories, including Florida, New York, Maine the U.S. Virgin Islands, the department said.
+The Caribbean Princess ship visited ports in nine U.S. states and two territories, including Florida, New York, Maine the U.S. Virgin Islands, the department said.

-U.S. investigators found the Caribbean Princess and four other Princess Cruise Lines ships engaged in two other illegal practices affecting water discharge, it added.
+U.S. investigators also found the Caribbean Princess and four other Princess ships engaged in two other illegal practices affecting water discharge, it added.

 U.S. Attorney Wifredo Ferrer in Miami called the company's conduct overall "particularly troubling," given its "documented history of environmental violations," including in southern Florida.